 - Painter’s Tape – so the tape can be removed easily and won’t tear your project

 - Various paints in stone-like shades such as grey colors, a variety of brown shades and a highlight yellow shade.
-For this house I used Tim Holtz Distress Paints in Pumice Stone, Hickory Smoke, Ground Espresso, Walnut Stain, Gathered Twigs, and Fossilized Amber.
+For this house I used Tim Holtz Distress Paints in Pumice Stone, Hickory Smoke, Ground Espresso (my favorite brown), Walnut Stain, Gathered Twigs, and Fossilized Amber.

 Prime the House Pattern with Gesso